vivaria/edisonrul.ing/docs/source/cards/g/ground-spider.md

 ### Card Rulings

-●This effect does not target.
+*   This effect does not target.
-●If Ground Spider is no longer on the field when its effect resolves, the monster will still be switched to Defense Position.
+*   If Ground Spider is no longer on the field when its effect resolves, the monster will still be switched to Defense Position.
-●If your opponent Special Summons multiple monsters and at least one of them is Summoned in Attack Position, you can activate this effect.
+*   If your opponent Special Summons multiple monsters and at least one of them is Summoned in Attack Position, you can activate this effect.
-●If your opponent Special Summons multiple monsters and you activate this effect, all of the Summoned monsters are changed to Defense Position.
+*   If your opponent Special Summons multiple monsters and you activate this effect, all of the Summoned monsters are changed to Defense Position.
-●You can't activate this effect during the Damage Step.
+*   You can't activate this effect during the Damage Step.